wp-plugins/wptouch/readme.txt

 * Fixed a variety of scenarios where paths to files and images were broken
 * Updated social bookmarking icons
 * More preparation for WPtouch 1.9 and 5 languages
-* Preparation for WPtouch 2.0 and theme switch support
+* Preparation for WPtouch 2.0 and themes support
 * Fixed switch link issue where regular theme switch link was broken

 *This version will need to be tested in a variety of situations,